act-rules/act-rules.github.io/_rules/SC3-1-1-html-has-lang.md

 ---
-name: Existence of HTML Lang attribute
+name: HTML has lang attribute

 description: |
   This rule checks that the `html` element has a [non-empty][] `lang` or `xml:lang` attribute.